-- The person in charge should be clearly defined and known to all - · All volunteers should have a clear understanding of their roles and responsibilities - Leaders should be responsible for planning, facilitating and delivering an age appropriate programme to their group - A named first aider should be identified, if possible with a first aid or similar qualification - Volunteers should understand the GB process for referral if a concern or allegation is raised (see Flowchart for procedure when concerns are raised about a child/person's safety or welfare or if they disclose abuse Page 9) - Volunteers should all have undertaken training relevant to their role and should be encouraged to undertake ongoing general training to enable them to develop and remain relevant and up-to-date in their approach - Where specialised expertise is required volunteers must hold the appropriate qualification or experience (e.g. trampolining, first aid, expedition work).
+- The person in charge should be clearly defined and known to all - · All volunteers should have a clear understanding of their roles and responsibilities - Leaders should be responsible for planning, facilitating and delivering an age appropriate programme to their group - A named first aider(s) should be identified, and a first aid kit should be to hand.
+The named first aider(s) should be trained to the minimum training standard in GB's first aid policy - Volunteers should understand the GB process for referral if a concern or allegation is raised (see Flowchart for procedure when concerns are raised about a child/person's safety or welfare or if they disclose abuse - Page 9) - Volunteers should all have undertaken training relevant to their role and should be encouraged to undertake ongoing general training to enable them to develop and remain relevant and up-to-date in their approach - Where specialised expertise is required volunteers must hold the appropriate qualification or experience (e.g. trampolining, first aid, expedition work).